From giggle-inducing to incredibly moving, these books might make kids look at reading in a new light

 They Called Us Enemy by George Takei, Justin Eisnger, and Steven Scott, illustrated by Harmony Becker$13 BUY NOW

 While learning about the Holocaust is a vital part of history's curriculum, the story of what happened to hundreds of thousands of Americans of Japanese descent during World War II is sometimes overlooked or under-emphasized in history lessons.
 In "They Called Us Enemy," we learn the story of an actor, author and activist George Takei's childhood when he and his family were imprisoned in an American concentration camp during World War II.
 After the bombing of Pearl Harbor, Americans of Japanese descent were viewed as a threat to national security.
 Under the orders of then-President Franklin D. Roosevelt, men, women, and children were rounded up and forced to relocate, leaving behind their homes, businesses, and possessions.
 A powerful look at racism and what it means to be an American, this is Takei's memoir, but it is also the story of many.
-Shining much-needed light on the atrocities of World War II on American soil and legalized racism, the book invites a frank discussion about the not-so-distant past and the current state of anti-Asian hate in the United States.
-Ages: 11 & up, and an excellent one to read simultaneously as your child to invite conversation about hate crimes, war, and anti-Asian hate in the United States today.
+Ages: 11 & up.

 Maus I: A Survivor's Tale: My Father Bleeds History by Art Spiegelman$14.50 BUY NOW